fogus/spiel/pyramidenspiel/initiative/README.markdown

 fencing and initiative, but a drafting system is described later that provides more control over each player's pyramids.*

+### Placing pieces and parrying

+A round of *Initiative* consists of a number of turns (10 maximum) each consisting of an attack by one player and a defense by the other.
+For each attack, the defending player must play a piece in response according to the following guidelines:

+-   If you have a piece of the same size, then it must be played.
+You are not forced to play the same color if you have more than one piece of the attacking size.
+-   If you do not have a piece of the same size, then you must play a piece of the same color

+#### Results of each piece placement

+Depending on the results of the defense as defined above, one of three things could occur:

+-   The defending player gains the initiative for the attack on the next turn
+-   The defending player successfully defends, but does not gain the initiative for attack
+-   The defending player does not have a defending piece, and losses the round

+#### Gaining initiative

+Gaining initiative happens in one of two ways:

+-   The defender plays a piece of the same size, but with a color higher on the initiative stack
+-   The defending player plays a piece of the same color, but of a larger size

+#### Then swap pyramids

+The rules above are for the basic attack and defense rules.
+As an additional test of skill, the players can swap their set of pyramids and lead with the same set as the previous round to see who gets the higher score.

+You'll find the rules for more advanced attack and defense maneuvers later on this page, but for now observe the following play through based on these basic rules.

+### Simple Scoring

+Scoring a round in Initiative is fairly simple.
+The formula is as
+follows:

+`Number of pyramids in the winner's row`
+`                 X`
+` The pip count of the winning pyramid`
+`---------------------------------------`
+`      Total score for the round`

   [Pew Pew, Die]: http://icehousegames.org/wiki/index.php?title=PewPewDie